Home / Blog Center / Charger /

 To address these questions, we must first understand what power banks charger are.
 Essentially, they are portable chargers designed to recharge our electronic devices on the go.
 They come in various shapes, sizes, and capacities, typically using lithium-ion or lithium-polymer technology due to their high energy density and relatively light weight.
 Click to read more: Battery knowledge.

 The capacity of a banks power is measured in milliampere-hours (mAh) or watt-hours (Wh), indicating the amount of charge they can hold.
 The higher the number, the more recharges your power bank can provide before it needs to be recharged itself.
-For example, the UGREEN 2024 latest Power Bank has a capacity of 10,000mAh, a large capacity to travel without worry!
+Click to learn more, how to choose 10000 VS 20000mAh power banks.

 However, it's this storage of significant electrical energy that makes power bank portable charger a point of concern for airline safety.
 Poorly manufactured or damaged batteries can overheat, leading to potential combustion or explosion, particularly when under pressure or exposed to high temperatures — conditions that can occur during a flight.